 The Financial Markets Authority regulates KiwiSaver schemes in a similar way to other registered superannuation schemes.

-If your scheme is a default one we send you the scheme's product disclosure statement.
+If you have been auto enrolled by your employer, you will have been enrolled in a default scheme and we will send you the scheme's product disclosure statemen (a document that tells you all about the scheme, including the investments and fees).
 If you enrolled directly, the provider will give you a statement.
-If your employer has its own scheme, you'll get a statement from them.
+If your employer has their own scheme, you'll get a statement from them.

 To make sure KiwiSaver schemes are competitive and members' best interests are looked after: